enrich your dog’s life

 It’s important to be aware of bloat.
 This is a dangerous condition for dogs that can be fatal.

-Some breeds are more prone to bloat than others, typically large or deep chested breeds such as Great Danes, St. Bernards, Weimaraners etc.
+Some breeds are more prone to bloat than others, typically large or deep-chested breeds such as Great Danes, St. Bernards, Weimaraners etc.

-Scatter feeding can help reduce the risk of bloat as it is a slow feeding approach, though high intensity activity surrounding a meal may increase it.
+Scatter feeding can help reduce the risk of bloat as it is a slow feeding approach, though high-intensity activity surrounding a meal may increase it.

-As a general rule of thumb, my dog is fed at least 1.5hrs before he goes out for exercise or waits at least 1.5hrs after he’s in from exercise.
-This helps his body calm and cool down before eating a meal.
+As a general rule of thumb, my dog is fed at least 1.5 hours before he goes out for exercise or waits at least 1.5 hours after exertion.
+If Cam has really exerted himself or if I had a breed prone to bloat, this would be at least 2 hours.

 If you want to scatter feed in the countryside, ways to reduce the risk of bloat include:

-- Going to an area where your dog is calm.
+• Going to an area where your dog is calm.
 (Cam is now very calm in our local woods as we regularly scatter feed there.)

-- Going at a time when it’s cool, so your dog is not panting from the heat while eating.
+• Going at a time when it’s cool, so your dog is not panting from the heat while eating.

-- Going somewhere specifically to scatter feed and then come home.
+• Going somewhere specifically to scatter feed and then come home.
 You can do a ‘walk’ separately at a later time.

-- Using a portion of their meal to scatter instead of the whole meal.
+• Using a portion of their meal to scatter instead of the whole meal.

-- Increasing the size of your scatter area to slow down eating.
+• Increasing the size of your scatter area to slow down eating.

 How often should we scatter feed?

 Foraging is a natural behaviour for dogs so it’s not necessarily something they will get ‘bored’ of – my spaniel has a very happy tail when he’s scatter feeding.
-He absolutely loves it.
+He loves it.
 Never has he turned his nose up!

 …But all dogs are different and some may be less interested or motivated to scatter feed and that’s ok.